 ATKINSON is always striving to produce better Horns.
 This is done through a constant process of design and redesign.
 We welcome suggestions from professionals and amateurs alike.
 Any of our Atkinson Horns can be made to fit your acoustical & physical needs.

 We are always in the process of making Horns.
 Valve sections, the heart of a horn, are always in production as are the branches, crooks, bells, etc. This gives us an ability to complete your Horn in months rather than years.
-We invite all hornists to visit our workshop and see with your own eyes how Atkinson Horns are built !!
+We invite all of you to visit our NEWEST workshop in Douglaville, GA. and see with your own eyes how the processing are !!

 We have a 2 year warranty on parts and labor.
 This does not include dents, stolen horns, damage, or loss of patina.
 Horns may be sent to our shop or you may take your horn to an authorized repair person.
 Please contact us to find your nearest authorized person.